 - Spatial Filtering

 - Introduction

-- a Basics of 1D and 2D spatial filtering
+- Basics of 1D and 2D spatial filtering

 - Smoothing Spatial Filters

 - Introduction

 - Smoothing linear filters

+Before We Begin

+Administrative Details (1):

+- Lab Two

+- Lab report and assignment due today!

+- Lab Four

-oduction to Digital Image Processing Before We Begin Administrative Details (1): Lab Two Lab report and assignment due today!
-Lab Four Should be a rather straightforward lab to complete No lab report required for this lab but there is a lab assignment due October 31 (two weeks from now) Some Questions to Consider (1): a What is a linear operator and a non-linear operator? d How do we show an operator is linear or non-linear? a What is the spatial domain? d What is image enhancement in the spatial domain?
-Describe the identity and the negative operator List/describe some other operators What is a histogram?
+- Should be a rather straightforward lab to complete

+- No lab report required for this lab but there is a lab assignment due October 31 (two weeks from now)

+Some Questions to Consider (1):

+- What is a linear operator and a non-linear operator? - How do we show an operator is linear or non-linear? - What is the spatial domain? - What is image enhancement in the spatial domain? - Describe the identity and the negative operator - List/describe some other operators - What is a histogram? - Can you think of how to enhance an image by using its histogram?
-histogram?